-Sumeet Shrivastava joined ARRAY as President in December of 2008.
-In this capacity, Sumeet is responsible for providing corporate leadership to ensure customer and employee satisfaction; develop strategic plans which advance the Company’s Mission and objectives; and promote revenue, profitability and growth.
+Sumeet Shrivastava joined ARRAY as president in December of 2008.
+In this capacity, Shrivastava is responsible for providing corporate leadership to ensure customer and employee satisfaction; develop strategic plans tat advance the company’s mission and objectives; and promote revenue, profitability and growth.

-Prior to joining ARRAY, Sumeet spent 8 years in progressive management capacities at Keane, Inc., a $1 billion IT services firm that employs 14,000 worldwide.
-His most recent role at Keane was as Senior Vice President, Public Sector Solutions.
+Prior to joining ARRAY, Shrivastava spent 8 years in progressive management capacities at Keane, Inc., a $1 billion IT services firm that employs 14,000 worldwide.
+His most recent role at Keane was as SVP of public sector solutions.

-Mr. Shrivastava has served as a member of George Mason University’s Diversity Advisory Board.
-He also served on the Board of Directors of the Northern Virginia Technology Council, and is a Charter Member of TiE-DC.
+Shrivastava has served as a member of George Mason University’s Diversity Advisory Board.
+He also served on the board of directors of the Northern Virginia Technology Council and is a charter member of TiE-DC.